 Introduction

 Morphology is a vital and, in many languages, very sophisticated part of language, and as such it has been an important part of the work of lexicographers.
-In the traditional print form, morphological information is provided in brief abbreviated terms that can only be deciphered with significant knowledge of the language, however with the transformation of the dictionary to an electronic resource a re-imagining of the morphology information in a dictionary is certainly due.
+In the traditional print form, morphological information is provided in brief abbreviated terms that can only be deciphered with significant knowledge of the language, however, digital dictionaries are capable of representing this information in a more structured and machine-readable way.
+The OntoLex-Morph module is designed to provide a way to represent morphological information in a structured way that is compatible with the OntoLex-Lemon model.

 The morphology module aims at fulfilling two modelling purposes: